gcrnet/gcrnet.github.io/_tutorials/Setup_Google_Drive.md

 Verify the _**"gcrNet DTN-Google-Drive"**_ endpoint and click on the left arrow
 <img src="/assets/img/tutorialsimages/GoogleGlobusConnect/img_2.png" >
-Since this is the first time you are trying to access the _**"gcrNet DTN-Google-Drive"**_ endpoint, globus requests for an authentication/Consent from the user.
+Since this is the first time you are trying to access the _**"gcrNet DTN-Google-Drive"**_ endpoint, globus requires an authentication/Consent.
 In order to continue with the authentication, click on _**“continue.”**_
 <img src = "/assets/img/tutorialsimages/GoogleGlobusConnect/img_3.png" >
 Choose the identity to authenticate with and access the end point.
 <img src = "/assets/img/tutorialsimages/GoogleGlobusConnect/img_4.png" >